this-is-angular/angular-guides/fundamentals/build-a-design-system-using-the-angular-cdk.md

+---
+contributors: Michael Karén
+---

 # Build a design system using the Angular CDK

-## Authors
-- Michael Karén